Friday, 18 July 2014

 After that we both had steaks, specifically bavettes, accompanied by what amounted to another salade angevine.

-We were just setting to work on this when it started to rain and we rushed inside, carrying our plates, our glasses, the bread basket and the wine carafe.
+We were just setting to work on this when it started to rain and we rushed inside, carrying our plates, glasses, bread basket and wine carafe.